 The Engineering Division’s primary mission is to oversee the design, construction and inspection of all County highway and bridge improvement capital projects.
 The Division works with DPW’s Highway Construction and Maintenance (HCM) Division to identify the need for improvement or maintenance projects.
 For capital improvement projects, the Division programs these projects and estimates their cost.
 When available, the Engineering Division pursues State and Federal funding to assist the County in implementing these projects.
 A list of the current engineering projects that are eligible for partial federal or state reimbursement, may be viewed on the Transportation Council's Transportation Improvement Plan (TIP).
 The Division may assist the HCM Division in designing and inspecting maintenance projects to be constructed with in-house forces.
 The Division also designs and manages county-funded road and bridge improvement projects, which may be constructed using contractors.

-The Division is also responsible for providing engineering support services for the County and local agencies.
-The Engineering Division has overseen the design and construction of the County’s two extremely successful rail trails, William R. Steinhaus Dutchess Rail Trail and Harlem Valley Rail Trail.
-The Division provides assistance as requested to the Airport Division, Building Division and Park Division projects and routinely assists local governments with traffic and safety expertise.
+The Division is also responsible for providing engineering support services as well as traffic and safety expertise for the County and local agencies and governments.
+The Division has overseen the design and construction of the County’s three extremely successful rail trails, William R. Steinhaus Dutchess Rail Trail, Harlem Valley Rail Trail, and the Northside Line.
+The Division also provides assistance as requested to all other divisions of DPW.

 Article 6, Section 136 of the NYS Highway Law prohibits entrance onto and work to be performed on a county highway except pursuant to the authority of a permit and under the rules and regulations prescribed by the County Superintendent of Highways or Commissioner of Public Works.
 In accordance with these duties, the Dutchess County Department of Public Works has assembled technical and procedural requirements for gaining access to and performing any work along Dutchess County highways.
 These requirements (commonly referred to as the “Highway Work Permit Policy”) protect the public by regulating traffic that enters and leaves the County highway system, preserve the public’s investment in highway capacity and condition, and assures uniform design and construction for all work along county highways.